gguillau/Cuetessa-Song-Valence-Prediction/README.md

 ## Objective

 Valence describes the musical positiveness of a track, e.g. ranging from sad/depressed to happy/cheerful.
 An automatic method of classifying the valence of pop songs is useful for playlist curation and other applications.
-The aim of this task is to develop a Python-based module for the startup company Cuetessa,inc., in order to predict the valence of newly released pop songs.
+The aim of this task is to develop a Python-based module to predict the valence of newly released pop songs.

-- Two approaches are to use as input:
+Two approaches are to use as input:
-  - 1) the audio data (e.g., .wav files) of songs and
+  - the audio data (e.g., .wav files) of songs
-  - 2) the lyrics of songs.
+- Regression model trained using  audio features extracted from audio files The lyrics of songs.
+  - Bidirectional Encoder Representations from Transformers (BERT) model to predict valence from lyrics

-Publicly available datasets can be used for training and testing.
+Publicly available datasets can be used for training and testing

 ## Data Description

-DEAM dataset (DEAM dataset - The MediaEval Database for Emotional Analysis of Music) consists of 1802 excerpts and full songs annotated with valence and arousal values both continuously (per-second) and over the whole song.
-The metadata describing the audio excerpts (their duration, genre, folksonomy tags).

-- Annotations Data: The annotated [dataset](http://cvml.unige.ch/databases/emoMusic/) comes from Soleymani et al. (2013 .
-It consists of 45-s clips of 744 songs from the [Free Music Archive](https://freemusicarchive.org/) that span a variety of popular genres
-    - Annotations are made available in csv format.
-There are six csv files in this database, four containing average and standard deviation of arousal and valence continuous annotation for each song.
-- Metadata:
-    - including, song title, genre and artist is also provided.
+Lyrics dataset on Kaggle that contains:
+- full lyrics and labels of more than 150,000 songs
+- The label is the Spotify valence attribute, ranging from 0 to 1.
+  - It describes the musical positiveness conveyed by a track.

+Tracks with high valence sound more positive (happy, cheerful), while tracks with low valence sound more negative (sad, depressed).
+Music attributes such as (tempo, danceability,loudness,etc) extracted and added  to original dataset using Spotify’s Web API for Developers.
+- Spotify's Web API can extract relevant song data from the Spotify music catalog

+Due to lack of sufficient resources and the scale of this project:
+- Sample of 500 songs taken from original dataset
+- Audio previews for respective songs extracted for feature extraction

 ## Libraries used